felipegabela/nextjs-boilerplate/README.md

 You can view your images created with `docker images`.

+Note: For local development maybe use ```docker-compose``` and volume mount the application code to enable hot reloading.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: